chinapedia/wikipedia.abstract.en/Page/Economy_of_Germany.md

 The Industrial Revolution in Germany got underway approximately a century later than in England, France, and Belgium, partly because Germany only became a unified country in 1871.[20]

-Borsig_1847.jpg in 1847.]]
-Karl_Benz_Automobile.jpg with his wife, Bertha Benz, in a Benz Viktoria, model 1894.]]
+in 1847.]] with his wife, Bertha Benz, in a Benz Viktoria, model 1894.]]
 The establishment of the Deutscher Zollverein (German Customs Union) in 1834 and the expansion of railway systems were the main drivers of Germany's industrial development and political union.
 From 1834, tariff barriers between increasing numbers of the Kleindeutschland German states were eliminated.
 In 1835 the first German railway linked the Franconian cities of Nuremberg and Fürth - it proved so successful that the decade of the 1840s saw "railway mania" in all the German states.
 Between 1845 and 1870, 5,000 more miles of rail had been built and in 1850 Germany was building its own locomotives.
 Over time, other German states joined the customs union and started linking their railroads, which began to connect the corners of Germany together.
 The growth of free trade and of a rail system across Germany intensified economic development which opened up new markets for local products, created a pool of middle managers, increased the demand for engineers, architects and skilled machinists, and stimulated investments in coal and iron.[21]

 Another factor which propelled German industry forward was the unification of the monetary system, made possible in part by political unification.
 The Deutsche Mark, a new monetary coinage system backed by gold, was introduced in 1871.
 However, this system did not fully come into use as silver coins retained their value until 1907.[22]

-4a15881u.tif's SS _Auguste Viktoria_ in 1890.]]
+'s SS _Auguste Viktoria_ in 1890.]]

 The victory of Prussia and her allies over Napoleon III of France in the Franco-Prussian War of 1870-1871 marked the end of French hegemony in Europe and resulted in the proclamation of the German Empire in 1871.
 The establishment of the empire inherently presented Europe with the reality of a new populous and industrializing polity possessing a considerable, and undeniably increasing, economic and diplomatic presence.
 The influence of French economic principles produced important institutional reforms in Germany, including the abolition of feudal restrictions on the sale of large landed estates, the reduction of the power of the guilds in the cities, and the introduction of a new, more efficient commercial law.
 Nonetheless, political decisions about the economy of the empire were still largely controlled by a coalition of "rye and iron", that is the Prussian Junker landowners of the east and the Ruhr heavy industry of the west.[23]